fjantunen/sev1/index.md

 🗣️ Say it out loud.
 👂 Ask others to explain their thinking.
-If someone says, *“It's the database,”*—ask:
+If someone says, *'It's the database,'*—ask:
 - Why?
 - What would prove that wrong?